 You need to specifically ask for them.

-Follow these tips and steps, and you are going to generate online reviews like a pro.
+I’ve gathered some tips and steps below that will help you generate online reviews like a pro.

 First of all, what is the right time for sending out the review request?